 Robert J. Krzys, JD

-Vice chair of the public policy committee
+Vice chair of the policy committee

-Vice chair of the PROGRAM COMMITTEE
+Vice Chair of the Governance Committee

 M. Saud Anwar is a physician specializing in pulmonary and critical care medicine.
 Currently, he serves as chair of the Department of Internal Medicine of Manchester Memorial and Rockville General hospitals.